-- Sources:

-Federal Bureau of Investigation, FBI Uniform Crime Reports.
+Sources: • Federal Bureau of Investigation, FBI Uniform Crime Reports.

-Center for Applied Research and Engagement Systems (CARES), University of Missouri Extension.
+• Center for Applied Research and Engagement Systems (CARES), University of Missouri Extension.
 Retrieved June 2022 via SparkMap (sparkmap.org).

-This indicator reports the rate of violent crime offenses reported by the sheriffs office or country police department per 100,000 residents.
+Notes: • This indicator reports the rate of violent crime offenses reported by the sheriff's office or county police department per 100,000 residents.
 Violent crime includes homicide, rape, robbery, and aggravated assault.
 This indicator is relevant because it assesses community safety.

-Participation by law enforcement agencies in the UCR program is voluntary.
-Sub-state data do not necessarily represent an exhaustive list of crimes due to gaps in reporting.
-Also, some institutions of higher education have their own police departments, which handle offenses occurring within campus grounds; these offer are not included in the violent crime statistics but can be obtained from the Uniform Crime Reports Universities and Colleges data tables.
+• Participation by law enforcement agencies in the UCR program is voluntary.
+Sub-state data do not necessarily represent an exhaustive list of crimes due to gaps in crime includes in the the relevant because in the the heat which head the the relevant when the the relevant of the relevant of the the relevant of the relevant reporting.
+Also, some institutions of higher education have their own police departments, which handle offenses occurring within campus grounds; these offen are not included in the violent crime statistics but can be obtained from the Uniform Crime Reports Universities and Colleges data tables.